open-cluster-management-io/community/docs/template_README.md

 ## References

-- repo_name is part of the open-cluster-management community.
+- The <repo_name> is part of the `open-cluster-management` community.
 For more information, visit: [open-cluster-management.io](https://open-cluster-management.io).
-- optional: list of additional references if needed.
+- Optional: List and link of additional references if needed.